80% of ovarian tumors secrete CA-125; monitoring levels can help in guiding therapy.

-This test determines the concentration of a protein called CA-125, circulating in the bloodstream.
+This test determines the concentration of a substance called CA-125, circulating in the bloodstream.

 Why is this important?

-One way to detect even early ovarian cancer is by checking the CA-125 level.
-The majority (about 80%) of ovarian tumors produce excessive amounts of this protein, and produce elevated levels in the blood.
+One way to detect ovarian cancer is by checking the CA-125 level.
+The majority (about 80%) of ovarian tumors produce excessive amounts of this protein, which result in elevated levels in the blood.

-But because high CA-125 levels are not uniquely specific to ovarian cancer, and because they do not pick up all ovarian tumors, the use of the CA-125 level as a screening test for ovarian cancer is controversial.
+But because high CA-125 levels are not uniquely specific to ovarian cancer, and because the CA-125 test does not detect all ovarian tumors, the use of this as a means of screening for ovarian cancer is controversial.
 In fact, some specialists advise against its use in otherwise healthy women.

 In ongoing studies by researchers at the MD Anderson Cancer Center however, routine monitoring of changes in CA-125 levels over time have shown promise as a screening tool by identifying “more women with ovarian cancer in earlier stages.”

-In women with a known history of ovarian malignancy, routine monitoring of CA-125 levels is recommended, and is widely used to detect any cancer recurrence after treatment.
+In women with a known history of ovarian malignancy, routine monitoring of CA-125 levels is recommended, and these tests are commonly used to detect any cancer recurrence after treatment.